ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 The task returns the results returned by the last task run.
 The results of individual retries can be viewed by -vv option.
 The registered variable will also have a new key "attempts" which will have the number of the retries for the task.

-.. note:: If "until" parameter isn't defined, the value for "retries" is forced to 1.
+.. note:: If the "until" parameter isn't defined, the value for the "retries" parameter is forced to 1.

 .. _with_first_found: